borzaresearch/docker-ansible-role/README.md

 ansible-galaxy install --force paulborza.docker
 ```

 Second, create a file named `example-playbook.yml`.
-Use the following YAML file but don't forget to replace the Docker Hub credentials and container information.
-The example assumes that you want to run a private container that's built by [https://hub.docker.com/](https://hub.docker.com/)
+Use the following YAML file as example, but don't forget to replace the Docker Hub credentials and container information.
+The example assumes that you want to run a private container that's built by [https://hub.docker.com/](hub.docker.com)

 ```
 - hosts: all